mtworth/hungerwatch/readme.md

 ## Design Philosophy

-FoodWatch is built around three principles:
+HungerWatch is built around three principles:

 1. **Simplicity.** Minimal code and minimal data.
 The simpler it is, the easier it is to trust.
 2. **Privacy.** The project measures behavior without tracking individuals.